Harrix/harrix-pylib/docs/funcs_file.md

 def apply_func(path: Path | str, ext: str, func: Callable) -> str
 ```

-Recursively applies a function to all files with a specified extension in a directory.
+Recursively apply a function to all files with a specified extension in a directory.

 Args: